DFRobot/DFRobot_TCS3430/README.md

 - [中文版](./README_CN.md)

-The device features advanced digital Ambient Light Sensing (ALS) and CIE 1931 Tristimulus Color Sensing (XYZ).
+The device featrues advanced digital Ambient Light Sensing (ALS) and CIE 1931 Tristimulus Color Sensing (XYZ).
 Each of the channels has a filter to control its optical response, which allows the device to accurately measure ambient light and sense color.
-These measurements are used to calculate chromaticity, illuminance and color temperature, all of which are used to support various potential applications.
+These measurements are used to calculate chromaticity, illuminance and color temperatrue, all of which are used to support various potential applications.

 ![](./resources/images/SEN0403.png)